codingadventures/LINQBridgeVs/README.md

 *  Enable LINQBridge
 *  Disable LINQBridge

-Options are mutually exclusive so a project cannot be enabled or disabled twice.
 Enable LINQBridge on a selected projet will do the magic and that's it!

 Compile your solution, run it, set a breakpoint and hover the pointer on whatever object instance and you will see the magnifier glass appear.